-Orientation for first-year students is mandatory and will be held on Thursday, August 14, 2014 through Saturday, August 16, 2014.
-Orientation is an intensive three-day workshop and will include skills building workshops, social programming aimed at building camaraderie, and a variety of other activities geared toward helping you navigate your first semester.
+Orientation for first-year students is mandatory and will be held on Saturday, January 1o, 2015.
+Orientation is an intensive all-day workshop and will include skills-building workshops, social programming aimed at building camaraderie, and a variety of other activities geared toward helping you navigate your first semester.

-Please carefully review the information below to help you prepare for your arrival for and orientation.
-If you have questions about Orientation or the information on this page, please contact Dean Harrison, the Associate Dean of Students, at firstname.lastname@example.org or email@example.com.
-We look forward to seeing you in August!
+Please carefully review the information below to help you prepare for your arrival and orientation week.
+If you have questions about Orientation or the information on this page, please contact Dean Harrison, the Associate Dean of Students, at firstname.lastname@example.org or another member of the Office of Student Services at email@example.com.
+We look forward to seeing you in January!

 Associate Dean’s Welcome